 Get the Whole Story

-With offline attribution, both marketing and sales teams have access to the same, complete picture of the customer journey, from anonymous website visitors to known prospects to paying customers.
+With offline attribution modeling, both marketing and sales teams have access to the same, complete picture of the customer journey, from anonymous website visitors to known prospects to paying customers.
 Your teams are able to make sense of not only which marketing tactics are helping acquire new leads, but which tactics are acquiring leads that actually convert into paying customers.
 But this is just the tip of the iceberg.
 Imagine trying to track that activity across hundreds of leads, all with unique browsing patterns and marketing sources influencing their decision.
 Offline attribution modeling requires the ability to compile and connect massive amounts of data - this can be a roadblock for a lot of marketers, but there are solutions out there.

 Offline Attribution Solution

 To make life easier, marketers might look for an offline attribution platform to tie complex online attribution models with long-term, offline purchase events.
 These platforms, such as DemandJump, are able to achieve this level of visibility by integrating with offline data sets - like CRMs or other systems of record - to apply the same identifiers used to track online conversions to the eventual offline purchases that take place.

 When a lead converts to a customer, you no longer need to remember which marketing campaigns were running at the time of capturing that lead.
 Instead, you can see exactly which campaigns influenced the customer, from the time they first visited your website to the moment they decided to buy, whether online or offline.
 Ready to simplify your marketing efforts?
 Request a demo of the DemandJump platform or sign up for a free 7 day trial.

 - Attribution Tracking